Brief on Project Management Tools and Techniques

 Project Management Tools

-Project management is a technique which has a wide variety of tools to assist in accomplishing tasks and executing responsibilities.
+Project management is a technique that has a wide variety of tools to assist in accomplishing tasks and executing responsibilities.
 There are both manual & automated tools in project management.
 Some of the most widely used techniques are:

 - PERT – Project Evaluation & Review Technique